My research and

 studies are awesome.

-Check out our Luminescence Laboratory, the Watershed Department, and the Utah Water Research Laboratory.
+Check out our Luminescence Laboratory and the Watershed Department.

 potential graduate research themes: